-By focusing on a combination of clinical services, research, training, and policy work, ASAP is committed to reducing and preventing substance use disorders and related behaviors in children and adolescents.
+ASAP is committed to reducing and preventing substance use disorders and related behaviors in children and adolescents.
 Our clinical program strives to create the right treatment plan for each patient and family.